Research

 This paper presents Vrin, a hybrid knowledge graph architecture that engineers each of these five subprocesses explicitly.
 Rather than treating retrieval as a single undifferentiated step, Vrin implements a multi-stage reasoning pipeline: entity-centric fact extraction with coreference resolution and temporal versioning, a knowledge graph with community detection and cross-fact deduplication, graph-aware query planning, confidence-scored multi-hop traversal with Personalized PageRank, iterative reasoning with per-step quality evaluation, and structured context preparation that organizes evidence by concept rather than by source.

-The architecture draws from established constructs in cognitive science: the brain's Complementary Learning Systems theory (dual-store hippocampus-neocortex architecture), semantic network theory (spreading activation along relational pathways), and metacognitive monitoring (confidence-based retrieval halting).
+The architecture draws from established constructs in cognitive science: the brain's Complementary Learning Systems theory, semantic network theory, and metacognitive monitoring.
 Vrin independently converged on the same dual-store architecture that HippoRAG applied to RAG at NeurIPS, a convergence suggesting these engineering problems have a natural solution space.

 Five subprocesses.
 RAG addresses one.